jtlilay001/BusinessAnalysisScrape/README.md

 # BusinessAnalysisScrape #
-This documentation serves as a web scraping outline for anyone who is working with FitKO and is new to webscraping or programming in python.
-The documentation provided will go over how to scrape contact information from businesses for marketing purposes.
+This documentation serves as a web scraping outline for anyone who is working with FitKO and is new to webscraping in python.
+The documentation provided will go over how to scrape contact information from local businesses for informational purposes only.
 Note that each scraping project is different and the toolset used will differ based on company needs.
-The web scraping application for this purpose is written using the scrapy fraamework and is focused on obtaining contact information for fitness centers in NYC.
+The web scraper in this example is written using the scrapy framework and is focused on obtaining general information from fitness centers in NYC.
+The information is then formatted in a JSON file and CSV file.

 # About #
-The Business Analysis tool is a web scraper built using python to scrape for fitness centers in NYC.
-The web scraper was built using the scrapy framework and scrapes for the following information
+The Business Analysis tool is a web scraper built using python and scrapy library to scrape for fitness centers in NYC.
+The web scraper scrapes for the following information
 1. Business name
 2. Location
 3. Contact information
-4. Hours of operation.
+4. Hours of operation

-The program uses the location of the fitness center and saves it inside a county list.

 # Getting Started #

+### Prerequisites ###
 ##### Installing Python
 Before starting the web scraping process, Python first needs to be installed; this can be done by downloading python directly from their website [python](https://www.python.org/downloads/).
 After installing python, make sure that python is installed by running the local command on the command line.
 ```